-This Day in History: The Medal of Honor established
+This Day in History: Happy Medal of Honor Day!

-The Navy, Army, and Air Force each have their own Medal, although the Air Force version is a fairly recent addition.
+The Medals issued that day were Army versions of the Medal, but other branches of the military have their own Medals, too.
+Today, the Navy, Army, and Air Force each have their own Medal, with the Air Force version being the most recent addition.
 (It was authorized in 1965).
 The Marines and Coast Guard don’t have separate Medals; instead, their members receive the Navy one.

-Those Medals wouldn’t have been established at all if Winfield Scott, general-in-chief of the Union Army, had had his way.
+These Medals wouldn’t have been established—at all—if Winfield Scott, general-in-chief of the Union Army, had had his way.
 Scott thought that the tradition of awarding such medals was too European.
 Perhaps you won’t be surprised to hear that when the Army established its Medal in 1862, it was after Scott’s retirement.

 More than 3,500 recipients have been awarded the Medal of Honor since 1861, but nearly half of these were awarded to Civil War veterans.
 Those statistics sound odd at first, but it’s worth remembering that the criteria for the Medal have changed over time.

 When the Medal was first authorized in 1861-62, it was the only medal available for valorous military conduct.
-Thus, the criteria for receiving the Medal wasn’t quite as strict as it was today.
+Thus, the criteria for receiving the Medal weren’t as tough as they are today.
 It sounds odd to modern ears, but in the 1800s, veterans could simply petition Congress for the award.
 Other soldiers received the Medal for relatively simple actions, such as extending their tours of duty when called upon to do so.

 Perhaps one simple statistic reflects how much things have changed:

-Today’s anniversary is about more than just a medal.
+Today’s holiday is about more than just a medal.
 It’s an opportunity to celebrate the many good men and women who have fought, bled, and died for our liberty.

 That liberty is still worth fighting for today.